awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 An anomaly measures performance impact by assigning a severity level of **High**, **Medium**, or **Low**\.
 To learn more, see [Key concepts for DevOps Guru for RDS](https://docs.aws.amazon.com/http://lashdown-cap-ug-rds/working-with-rds.overview.definitions.html) in the *Amazon DevOps Guru User Guide*\.

 If DevOps Guru detects an anomaly on your DB instance, you're alerted in the **Databases** page of the RDS console\.
 To go to the anomaly page from the RDS console, choose the link in the alert message\.

-![\[DevOps Guru for RDS anomaly reported in the Databases page\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-devops-guru-dbpage-alert.png)

 The RDS console also alerts you in the page for your Amazon Aurora cluster\.

-![\[DevOps Guru for RDS anomaly reported in the page for your Amazon Aurora cluster\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-devops-guru-alert.png)

 #### Contextual anomalies<a name="devops-guru-for-rds.how-it-works.anomalies.contextual"></a>